-REACH
+REACH Program

-- o Supports in this program include courses and services that work toward goals in the areas of developmental literacy and math alongside building transition skills to support scholars as they progress toward rigorous post--high school opportunities.
-Participation in this program can resemble what may be deemed more of a self--contained style of instruction for some scholars, while it may resemble more of a resource style of instruction for other scholars. - Scholars participating in REACH participate in targeted transition instruction and typically have an on-- campus internship to generalize employment skills. - o The teacher and case manager for this program works to provide holistic supports by regularly collaborating with the speech pathologist, mental health professional and other related service providers serving scholars in the program. - All scholars that participate in the program meaningfully participate in larger school--wide structures, activities and events. - A typical disability category of a scholar participating in this program include; mild Intellectual Disability and Autism.
-However, it is critical to note that Collegiate Academies schools do not place in programs based on disability category.
+o Supports in this program include courses and services that work toward goals in the areas of developmental literacy and math alongside building transition skills to support scholars as they progress toward rigorous post-high school opportunities.
+Participation in this program can resemble what may be deemed more of a self-contained style of instruction for some scholars, while it may resemble more of a resource style of instruction for other scholars.

+- Scholars participating in REACH participate in targeted transition instruction highlighting independent living, employment, and community-based skills. - o The teacher and case manager for this program works to provide holistic support by regularly collaborating with the speech pathologist, mental health professionals, and other related service providers serving scholars in the program. - All scholars who participate in the program meaningfully participate in larger school-wide structures, activities and events. - A typical disability category of a scholar participating in this program include; mild Intellectual Disability and Autism.
+However, it is critical to note that Collegiate Academies schools do not place in programs based on disability alone.